thenewbio/State-management-with-Riverpod/README.md

-# State Management in flutter Using Riverpod By Vandadipor
+# State Management in flutter Using Riverpod By vandad Nahavandipoor

 A new Flutter project.